 11 A Frontier Town Once More (1920–2020)

 Andrea U. De Giorgi is Associate Professor of Classical Studies at the Florida State University, USA.
-He specializes in Roman urbanism and visual culture from the origins to Late Antiquity.
-He is the author of Ancient Antioch: from the Seleucid Era to the Islamic Conquest (2016, paperback 2018), and editor of Cosa and the Colonial Landscape of Republican Italy (2019).
-He has directed excavations and surveys in Turkey, Syria, Georgia, and UAE.
-Since 2013 he has co-directed the Cosa Excavations in Italy, and currently studies the 1930s Antioch collections at the Princeton University Art Museum, USA.
+He specializes in Roman urbanism and visual culture from the origins to Late Antiquity, with emphasis on the Greek East.
+He is the author of Ancient Antioch: From the Seleucid Era to the Islamic Conquest (2016, paperback 2018), editor of Cosa and the Colonial Landscape of Republican Italy (2019), and co-editor of Cosa/Orbetello.
+Archaeological Itineraries (2016).
+Dr. De Giorgi has directed excavations and surveys in Turkey, Syria, Georgia, Jordan, and the UAE.
+Since 2013, he has codirected the Cosa Excavations in Italy, and currently studies the 1930s Antioch collections at the Princeton University Art Museum, USA.
+He has also collaborated with the Museo di Anchità di Torino, the Museo di Cosa in Ansedonia, and the Museum of Fine Arts in St. Petersburg, Florida.

-Asa Eger is Associate Professor of the Islamic world in the Department of History at the University of North Carolina at Greensboro, USA.
-His research focuses on Islamic and Byzantine history and archaeology of the eastern Mediterranean with a focus on frontiers and the relationship between cities and hinterlands.
-He is the author of The Islamic-Byzantine Frontier: Interaction and Exchange Among Muslim and Christian Communities (2015), winner of ASOR’s G. Ernest Wright Book award in 2015; The Spaces Between the Teeth: A Gazetteer of Towns on the Islamic-Byzantine Frontier (2012, 2nd edition, 2016); and editor of The Archaeology of Medieval Islamic Frontiers (2019).
-Dr. Eger has directed excavations and surveyed all around Antioch (Antakya) in Turkey since 2001, and in Israel, Cyprus, and Greece.
+A. Asa Eger is Associate Professor of the Islamic World in the Department of History at the University of North Carolina at Greensboro, USA.
+His research centers on Islamic and Byzantine history and archaeology of the eastern Mediterranean, with a focus on frontiers and the relationship between cities and hinterlands.
+He is the author of The Islamic-Byzantine Frontier: Interaction and Exchange Among Muslim and Christian Communities (2015), winner of ASOR’s G. Ernest Wright Book award for 2015; The Spaces Between the Teeth: A Gazetteer of Towns on the Islamic-Byzantine Frontier (2012, 2nd edition 2016); and editor of The Archaeology of Medieval Islamic Frontiers (2019).
+Dr. Eger has directed excavations and surveyed all around Antioch (Antakya) in Turkey since 2001, as well as in Israel, Cyprus, and Greece.
 He currently studies the 1930s Antioch collections at the Princeton University Art Museum, USA, and 1970s survey material from the Tell Rifa’at Survey, the hinterland of Aleppo, at the Louvre Museum, France.